-Corrections, translational research, alternatives to incarceration, reentry programs, prisoner treatment, and minority populations.
+Corrections, translational research, alternatives to incarceration, reentry, cultural competence, and minority populations.

 George Mason University (Fairfax, VA, EEUU)